No. 11 Virginia Wins 20-9 at Cal

 Virginia broke open a 9-6 game by coming out of the halftime break and going on a 9-0 run in the third quarter to lead 18-6 heading into the final period of play.

-Sophomore attacker Jenna DiNardo scored five goals.
-Sophomore midfielder Kate Galica scored three goals with a career-high 15 draw controls.
-Sophomore midfielder Madison Alaimo had five points with four assists and a goal.
+Sophomore attacker Jenna DiNardo scored four goals.
+Sophomore midfielder Kate Galica scored two goals with a career-high 15 draw controls.
+Sophomore midfielder Madison Alaimo had seven points with six assists and a goal.
+Addi Foster scored three goals with two assists.
+Miller scored two goals with three assists.

 FROM HEAD COACH SONIA LAMONICA